Vishal1003/Algorithms/README.md

 Pick a random element as pivot.
 Pick median as pivot.
 The key process in quickSort is partition().
 Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
 All this should be done in linear time.

+## HeapSort
+Heap sort is a comparison based sorting technique based on Binary Heap data structure.
+It is similar to selection sort where we first find the maximum element and place the maximum element at the end.
+We repeat the same process for remaining element.

+## Counting Sort
+Counting sort is a sorting technique based on keys between a specific range.
+It works by counting the number of objects having distinct key values (kind of hashing).
+Then doing some arithmetic to calculate the position of each object in the output sequence.

+## Radix Sort
+The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(nLogn), i.e., they cannot do better than nLogn.
+Counting sort is a linear time sorting algorithm that sort in O(n+k) time when elements are in range from 1 to k.